-Ex member of Nobel literature body ‘no plans on returning’
+Ex members of Nobel literature body ‘no plans on returning’

-COPENHAGEN, Denmark (AP) — A former member of the prestigious body that awards the Nobel Prize in Literature who quit in the wake of a sex-abuse and financial crimes scandal, has dismissed reports she is returning to the Swedish Academy.
+COPENHAGEN, Denmark (AP) — Two former members of the prestigious body that awards the Nobel Prize in Literature who quit in the wake of a sex abuse and financial crimes scandal have dismissed reports they were returning to the Swedish Academy.

-Former permanent secretary Sara Danius said Friday on her Facebook page that “presently, I have no such plans.”
+Former permanent secretary Sara Danius wrote on her Facebook page Friday that “presently, I have no such plans.”
 She said a report from Swedish newspaper, Svenska Dagbladet, “was erroneous.”

-The daily reported Thursday that Danius, Kjell Espmark and Peter Englund will rejoin the secretive 18-member body.
+Peter Englund, another board member who quit in April, told Sweden’s news agency TT that “currently I have no plans to return to work” at the Swedish Academy.

-They were among seven board members who stepped down in April after scandal engulfed the body.
-In May, the academy announced that no prize will be awarded this year.
+“However, I wish to play a constructive role in the rebuilding of this institution.
+This means I possibly will vote in the current election of new members,” he added.

 Most Read Nation & World Stories